 There was a time when getting a cutting-edge coffee in Hong Kong involved a machine coughing out foamed milk to make a vague imitation of a cappuccino, or a visit to a real-deal Italian restaurant just to get a half-decent espresso.

 But a serious coffee scene has been brewing lately.
-You can barely move for cooler-than-cool purveyors, roasters and crafters of single-origin beans, with some Hong Kong cafes looking more like science labs than somewhere to grab a cup of Joe.
+You can barely move for cooler-than-cool purveyors, roasters and crafters of single-origin beans, with some Hong Kong coffee shops looking more like science labs than somewhere to grab a cup of Joe.

 Whether you’re an aero-press, pour-over, nitro or simple brew aficionado, you can find your top drink in one of these indie coffee shops around town.